Change language to:

 Further information is available for Witnesses at hearings before a Disciplinary Committee Panel, including a glossary of terms for reference.

 After considering all of the evidence at the inquiry, the Panel shall deliberate in private session and prepare a report, which will contain details of whether the allegation(s) have been found to be proven.
-If the inquiry proceeded in public, the Panel may proceed to announce their decision in public, and will hear submissions on sanction.
-The Panel will then deliberate in private session and decide on any sanction.
-If the inquiry proceeded in public, the Panel may proceed to announce their sanction decision in public.
+If the inquiry proceeded in public, the Panel will announce its decision in public, and will hear submissions relating to sanction afterwards, or on a subsequent date.
+The Panel will deliberate in private session following sanction submissions by the Director’s legal team and the teacher’s legal/Union representative, and the Panel will decide on any sanction.
+If the inquiry proceeded in public, the Panel will announce its sanction decision in public.

-If it is decided to impose one of the more serious sanctions (i.e. conditions attached to a teacher’s registration, a suspension from the register for a period not exceeding 2 years, or removal from the register), the teacher has 21 days to apply to the High Court for annulment of the decision.
-In the event that no application is made by the teacher, the Council will apply to the High Court for confirmation of the decision.
+If it is decided to impose one of the more serious sanctions (i.e. fitness to teach conditions attached to a teacher’s registration, a suspension from the register for a period not exceeding 2 years, or removal from the register), the teacher has 21 days to appeal this sanction (seek an annulment) to the High Court.
+If no appeal is lodged, the Teaching Council itself must still apply to the High Court for confirmation of the Panel’s sanction decision.
+If a decision is taken to remove a teacher from the Register of Teachers, this removal is permanent, if the teacher never reapplies to return to the register.
+The Act does however require the Inquiry Panel to set a time period after which the teacher may apply to be readmitted to the Register.
+There is no automatic entitlement to be restored to the register following a removal.

-Under the Act, it is a matter for the Teaching Council to decide if it is in the public interest to publish the finding, or findings, of the Panel and/or any sanction decided on by the Panel, regardless of whether the inquiry proceeded in public or private (including inquiries by Examination of Documents & Written Submissions).
-If the Council decides that it is in the public interest to publish, details will be placed on the Council’s website.
+Under the Act, it is a matter for the Teaching Council to decide if it is in the public interest to publish the finding/s of the Panel and/or any sanction decided on by the Panel.
+This applies regardless of whether the inquiry proceeded in public or private (including inquiries by Examination of Documents & Written Submissions).
+If the Council decides that it is in the public interest to publish, details will be placed on the Council’s website, for varying time periods, ranging from 6 months to 24 months, depending on the sanction.

 Additional Information